f-tommy/SeaGapDocs/tutorialmcmcpvg.md

 ## Make initial value file

-In order to perform the static array positioning considering a sound speed gradient through a MCMC technique ([Tomita & Kido, 2022](https://earth-planets-space.springeropen.com/articles/10.1186/s40623-022-01740-0)), we have to prepare an initial value file (named "initial.inp" in default) which lists initial values of the unknown parameters for MCMC optimization.
+In order to perform the static array positioning considering a sound speed gradient through a MCMC technique ([Tomita & Kido, 2022](https://earth-planets-space.springeropen.com/articles/10.1186/s40623-022-01740-0)), we have to prepare an initial value file (named "initial.inp" by default) which lists initial values of the unknown parameters for MCMC optimization.

 The dataformat of "initial.inp" is (Columns 1: Initial value, 2: Lower limit, 3: Upper limit, 4: Step width, 5: Parameter name).
 The step width is used as perturbation when new parameter candidates are produced in the MCMC sampling.
 This should be appropriately given to effectively perform a MCMC sampling.